Canon 60D vs 200D

 The Canon EOS 60D and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were officially introduced, respectively, in August 2010 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the 200D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 60D has a resolution of 17.9 megapixels, whereas the 200D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably smaller (26 percent) than the Canon 60D.
 Moreover, the 200D is substantially lighter (40 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon 60D»||5.7 in||4.2 in||3.1 in||26.6 oz||1100||Y||Aug 2010||1,399||-||Canon 60D|